Every customer success metric you can measure falls into one of these four categories:

 Customer health metrics analyze existing data to provide valuable insights into the customer base.
 They identify your most loyal and most at-risk customers.
-When combined with contributions from the Customer Success Manager, these customer success metrics accurately determine customer health so companies can improve customer relationships, satisfaction, and promote retention.
+When combined with contributions from the Customer Success Manager, these customer success metrics accurately determine customer health, so companies can improve customer relationships, and satisfaction, and promote retention.

 Why You Need Customer Success Metrics

 You can use customer success metrics to:

 - Understand and Troubleshoot your Business

 Using the popular leaky bucket analogy, the right metrics reveal where the holes are in your organization.
 When backed with data and trends, metrics help to better clarify your business’s strengths, weaknesses, and untapped opportunities.
 Customer health metrics notify you of the state of the customer, so you can customize an action plan to save certain accounts if needed.

 Especially when shared with other teams, metrics act as a catalyst to drive action and positive change in different segments, offerings, and throughout your organization.
 Visually presenting a company or accounts in the red to other teams is an efficient way to garner cross-departmental support and drive action.

 Customer success metrics are the easiest way to demonstrate value.
 They also track the effectiveness of your customer success team, new playbooks, or other changes implemented in your organization as regards customer satisfaction.
 The value of customer success is demonstrated when your customer health metrics improve, leading to less churn and, consequently, more revenue for the company.

 These customer health metrics equip the CUSTOMER SUCCESS MANAGER with a 360-degree view of customer health:

 1. Product Usage